SOFTS-NY cocoa hits more than two-year high, sugar also climbs

 * Uganda's coffee exports in February surged 6% year on year as higher prices pushed traders to release larger volumes of stocks from their warehouses, a state-run sector regulator said on Wednesday.

-(Reporting by Nigel Hunt Editing by Jason Neely and David Goodman )
+(Reporting by Laura Sanicola and Nigel Hunt Editing by Jason Neely, David Goodman and Sandra Maler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.